mistval/node-fetch-cache/README.md

 ### ejectFromCache()

-While the `ejectFromCache()` function still exists and functions the same way as in v3, you may find the new `shouldCacheResponse` delegate option to be cleaner for many use cases, and it also allows you to keep the response from being cached in the first place which will reduce writes to the cache.
+While the `ejectFromCache()` function still exists and functions the same way as in v3, you may find the new `shouldCacheResponse` option to be cleaner for many use cases, and it also allows you to keep the response from being cached in the first place which will reduce writes to the cache.
 So consider rewriting code like this:

 ```js
 fetch('http://google.com')